M-o-a-T/FastPID/README.md

 ## Execution Frequency

-**The execution frequency is not automatically detected as of version v1.1.0** This greatly improves the controller performance.
-Instead the `Ki` and `Kd` terms are scaled in the configuration step.
+**The execution frequency is not automatically detected.** This greatly improves the controller performance.
 It's essential to call `step()` at the rate that you specify.

 ## Input and Output

-The input and the setpoint are an `int16_t` this matches the width of Analog pins and accomodate negative readings and setpoints.
+The input and the setpoint are an `int16_t`.
+This matches the width of Analog pins and accomodates negative readings and setpoints.
 The output of the PID is an `int16_t`.
 The actual bit-width and signedness of the output can be configured.

-  * `bits` - The output width will be limited to values inside of this bit range.
+  * `bits` - The output width will be limited to values within this bit range.
 Valid values are 1 through 16
   * `sign` If `true` the output range is [-2^(bits-1), -2^(bits-1)-1].
 If `false` output range is [0, 2^(bits-1)-1]. **The maximum output value of the controller is 32767 (even in 16 bit unsigned mode)**

 ## Performance